Róisín Shortall

-Róisín Shortall (born 25 April 1954) is an Irish Social Democrats politician who has been a Teachta Dála (TD) for the Dublin North-West constituency since 1992.
-She previously was joint leader of the Social Democrats from 2015 to 2023 and served as Minister of State for Primary Care from 2011 to 2012.
+Róisín Shortall (born 25 April 1954) is an Irish former Social Democrats politician who served as a Teachta Dála (TD) for the Dublin North-West constituency from 1992 to 2024.
+She was previously founding joint leader of the Social Democrats from 2015 to 2023 and served as Minister of State for Primary Care from 2011 to 2012.

 A member of the Labour Party until 2012, she sat as an Independent from 2012 to 2015, until she co-founded the Social Democrats in July 2015.

 In August 2022, she became the longest serving female TD in the history of the State, overtaking Mary Harney.

-In February 2023, she announced that she would stand down as co-leader of the Social Democrats.

 Early life

 Shortall was born and raised in Drumcondra, Dublin.
 Her father was a Fianna Fáil Dublin City Councillor who had fought in the Irish Civil War.
 She was educated at Dominican College, Eccles Street; University College Dublin, and Marino Institute of Education, Marino.
 She has a B.A. in Economics and Politics.
 She worked as a teacher for the deaf before seeking public office.